-Eventually, at 90, she gave up biking after breaking her arm in autumn.
-Not on her bike, though.
+Eventually, at ninety, she gave up biking the autumn she broke her arm.
+She didn't break it biking though.
 No. She slipped while walking.
 Some of us could not help but grin at the irony.
 It was winter when the cast came off, then followed a cold and rainy spring.
 When I came to visit, she apologized for not having the bike ready.

 With a shy smile, she looked at me and declared, "I think I'll quit biking."

 Much to our relief, and to the relief of her friends who always feared she could have an accident somewhere alone in the woods, where no one would find her.
-She never agreed with our worries.
-Mom not only crisscrossed the village by bike; no, she would make long excursions through far-off fields and deep forest.
+She always ignored our worries.
+Mom not only crisscrossed the village by bike; no, she made long excursions over far-off fields and through deep forest.
 All by herself, never afraid, never out of breath.

-It was time to reply to the WhatsApp message.
+It was time to reply to my cousin's message.

 My heart is torn to pieces.
 Mom's bicycle, the only thing linking me to the village.
-She passed on at 94 and I had to sell our two-centuries-old family home.
+She passed on at ninety-four and I had to sell our two-centuries-old family home.
 A long and painful goodbye, but I could not bring myself to let go of the bike.
-My cousins offered to keep it for me.
+My cousins offered to keep it for me in their city home.
 Every time I visited, I rode Mom's bike.
-Not in the village, but I crisscrossed their city, a place we had loved and called home as a young family.
+Not in the village anymore, but I crisscrossed their city, a place we once loved and called home as a young family.
 I could have rented a modern, ultralight, easy one.
 It wouldn't have been the same.
 I always wanted to feel the pedals and touch the handlebars of Mom's old bicycle.

 Until now.
 It's in bad shape.
 I don't even know if I will ever return to Germany.
 It will deteriorate, be of no use.
 Will eventually end up in the scrapyard.